spoZebra/velocity-emulation-zebra-dimensioning/README.md

+> [!WARNING]
+> This repo was archived as it is now part of the official supported samples from Zebra Technologies: https://github.com/ZebraDevs/Mobile_Dimensioning_Samples

 # Zebra Parcel Dimensioning integration with Velocity
 Use Mobile Parcel API from Zebra within Ivanti Velocity Client emulation (e.g. IBM 5250/3270 and VT100/220).